ccarrster/kraplow/README.md

 There is no database, everything is stored in session memory.

+## TODO
 Working on Sidestep Township expansion.
 Need to add images for new blue, brown, green cards.
 Need to show card suits for Apache Kid.
 Need to fix bugs I created.